OfficeDev/teams-toolkit/packages/fx-core/templates/core/v3Migration/migrationReport.md

 # Upgrade Summary
 ## Migration overview

-1. Upgraded project using migrators.
+1. Upgraded projects to use Teams Toolkit version >= 5.0.0.
 2. For changes to the file structure in the root path of a project, migrators:
    * Moved everything in `.fx` to `teamsfx` folder with new file format.
    * Moved `templates/appPackage` to `./appPackage` per latest tooling's requirement.